 This wireless keyboard comes with a charge-only micro-USB cable.
 It also has a 1.5m extension cable.
 You can use this extension for the receiver or the charging cable.

 This wireless keyboard has very poor versatility, as it can only be used with its Logitech unifying USB receiver.
 The battery is rechargeable and can last up to 10 days according to the manufacturer, but we don't test for this.
+If you need multi-device pairing capability, check out the Keychron K4 or the Logitech Craft.

 The keyboard uses scissor switches that have a very high bump before actuation, which requires a bit more force than most mechanical switches.
 These keystrokes might feel too mushy for some.